atulbz/FlatBoot/README.md

 FlatBoot
 ========

-FlatBoot is front-end framework to develop webpage faster and responsive without less knowledge of CSS3 media queries and fluid-grid environment.
+FlatBoot is front-end framework to develop webpage faster and responsive without less knowledge of CSS3 media queries and fluid-grid environment for Flat designed User Interface.
 FlatBoot is designed and developed based on twitter bootstrap.

 Under Creative Commons License v2.0.